Will your rebate accounting come back to haunt you? Settle down around our campfire, and we’ll share some cautionary tales…

 At the turn of the millennium, U.S. Foodservice (now U.S. Foods) was already a major distributor of food to restaurants, hotels, schools and hospitals.
 When it was acquired by Dutch company Royal Ahold in 2000, its vendor rebate activities came under the purview of Ahold’s independent auditors Deloitte & Touche.

 Initially, all seemed well.
-Then, in 2002, D&T discovered problems which caused them to not only suspend their current audit, but withdraw their audit opinions for the previous two years.
+Then, in 2002, D&T discovered problems that caused them to not only suspend their current audit, but withdraw their audit opinions for the previous two years.
+For fiscal years 2000 through 2002, Ahold overstated net sales by approximately EUR 33 billion ($30 billion).
+For fiscal years 2000 and 2001 and the first three quarters of 2002, Ahold overstated operating income by approximately EUR 3.6 billion ($3.3 billion) and net income by approximately EUR 900 million ($829 million).

-On February 24 2003, Ahold announced it would restate earnings for FY2000, FY2001, and the first three quarters of FY2002—reducing them by a total of over $500 million.
-It also announced a forensic accounting investigation, largely due to irregularities at U.S. Foodservice.
+On February 24, 2003, Ahold announced it would restate earnings for FY2000, FY2001, and the first three-quarters of FY2002—reducing them by a total of over $500 million.
+Ahold's original SEC filings for at least fiscal years 2000 through 2002 were materially false and misleading.

 What had happened?
 According to testimonies from U.S. Foodservice insiders, its upper management had suggested bonuses were at risk unless sales increased in the last quarter of 2002.